Investor’s Guide to Uniswap: Should You Invest in UNI?

 How does Uniswap make money?

 This causes a loss in dollar value to investors on the platform.
 In the future, this may change with an improved algorithm.
-But as long as they fail to address impermanent loss, Uniswap will remain a sub-optimal investment option for liquidity providers.
+However, as long as they fail to address impermanent loss, Uniswap will remain a sub-optimal investment option for liquidity providers.

 Should you trade on Uniswap?